-Whenever the ATV is to be operated far from service facilities or available transportation, we recommend that you carry a tire pump and a repair kit with the vehicle.
+Whenever the ATV is to be operated far from service facilities or available transportation, we recommend that you carry a tire pump and a repair kit.

 If the leak is more serious, or a temporary repair doesn't hold, the tire must be replaced.
-The tire will also need to be replaced if it is damaged (page 138).
-Replacing a tire involves removing and reinstalling the wheel (page 170).
+The tire will also need to be replaced if it is damaged (page 131).
+Replacing a tire involves removing and re-installing the wheel (page 169).